 The Law Library of Louisiana is located in the Louisiana Supreme Court building on 400 Royal Street in the New Orleans French Quarter.
 Our phone number is (504) 310-2400 or toll-free (Louisiana only) at (800) 820-3038.
 You can also email us at email@example.com.

-The mission of the Law Library of Louisiana is to meet the legal information needs of Louisiana’s judiciary, state government agencies, the Bar, and the general public by providing access to legal and related materials, research assistance, and instruction in the use of legal information.
+The mission of the Law Library of Louisiana is to meet the legal information needs of Louisiana’s judiciary, state government agencies, attorneys, and the general public by providing access to legal and related materials, research assistance, and instruction in the use of legal information.
 Though the library’s priority is to provide legal assistance to the judiciary, especially the Louisiana Supreme Court, part of its mission is to provide public access to legal information, and the public is allowed to use the library’s resources.
 The wealth of information and resources offered by the Law Library of Louisiana will be explored in this article.

 The historical roots of the Law Library go back to 1838, when Act No. 93 of the state legislature called for the creation of a State Library to be housed in the State House, located in New Orleans.
 The Secretary of State was appointed to be in charge of the library, which was open to all state residents, but books only circulated to legislators.
 One of the duties of the Secretary of State was to print and distribute Louisiana law materials, such as the Civil Code and state acts.
 Eventually the Law Library became associated with the Louisiana Supreme Court and was housed with the Court.
 The Law Library changed locations numerous times since 1838 and now has returned to a previous location at 400 Royal Street in New Orleans, where the library and the Louisiana Supreme Court were located from 1910-1958.